 Any fire or barbeque is permitted only in self-contained portable units fully enclosed with a lid available.
 A grill is considered a lid for this requirement.
 No open or ground fires of any type are allowed due to extreme fire danger and close proximity to brush.
+Other than when occupying a rented campsite, fire pits, barbeques and open fires are prohibited in all common areas, amenities and easements at all times.
 No ashes are to be deposited on the ground.
 Ashes are only allowed to be disposed of in provided 'ASHES ONLY' containers.